dvgis/threebox-es6/docs/Threebox.md

 If `visible` is true, the label will be always visible, otherwise by default its value is false and it's regular behavior is only to be shown on MouseOver.
 If `bottomMargin` is defined in number, it will be added to it's vertical position in `em's` unit.
 Its position is always relative to the object that contains it and rerendered whenever that label is visible.
-Internally this method uses [`THREE.CSS2DRenderer`](https://threejs.org/docs/#examples/en/renderers/CSS2DRenderer) to create an instance of `THREE.CSS2DObject` that will be associated to the `obj.label` property.
+Internally this method uses a `CSS2DObject` rendered by [`THREE.CSS2DRenderer`](https://threejs.org/docs/#examples/en/renderers/CSS2DRenderer) to create an instance of `THREE.CSS2DObject` that will be associated to the `obj.label` property.

 *TODO: In next versions of Threebox, this object position will be configurable.
 In this versión it's positioned at the top of the object.*